dmitry-msk777/CRM_Test/README.md

 ## CRM
 CRM written in Golang.
-:ERP evolution planned in future
+ERP evolution planned in future